Service Opportunities

 Mission House

-Christ Church is a founding member and primary supporter of Mission House.
-Their goal is to assist with material, physical and spiritual needs through services to those in need.
+Christ Church is a founding member and primary supporter of Mission House, whose goal is to assist with material, physical and spiritual needs through service to those in need.
 Groups prepare and serve food monthly.
-Contact: Diane Downing

-Volunteers provide hope by serving with dignity and respect, to alleviate hunger and social isolation through the home delivery of healthy fresh produce to low-income senior citizens.
-Contact: Loretta McMaster
+Volunteers provide hope by serving with dignity and respect to alleviate hunger and social isolation through the home delivery of healthy fresh produce to low-income senior citizens.

 Rhoda Martin Early Learning Center